 - Rethink your currency strategy: If you are travelling to the U.S., converting currency in advance when the rate is relatively favourable can reduce your exposure.
 Watch the Bank of Canada's exchange rate tracking for context.

-- Compare destination costs: For leisure travel, running a side-by-side cost comparison between a U.S. destination and a domestic or alternative international option may reveal better value than you expect.
+- Compare destination costs: For leisure travel, running a side-by-side cost comparison between a U.S. destination and an alternative domestic or international option may reveal better value than you expect.

 - Track the tariff calendar: Business travellers with U.S. commitments should monitor the ongoing Canada–U.S. trade negotiations through Global Affairs Canada for timeline signals that could affect travel demand.